mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/service-settings/index.md

 Customize the `Node Count` setting (default 3) under the **node** configuration section.
 You may only have Node Count value of 3 or 5.
 -->

 Customize the Node Count setting (default 3) by modifying the following JSON.
-Enter a Node Count value of 3 or 5 only.
+You may only hae a Node Count value of 3 or 5.

 ```json
 {